Monitoring and Alerts Configuration

 To create a notification channel:

-- Go to the "Alerting" -> "Channels" tab.
+- Go to the "Alerting" → "Channels" tab.

-Channel conditions
+Channel Conditions

 When creating a channel, you can specify a condition to filter out notifications for certain alerts and monitors.

-Uptrace uses Expr language for writing conditions.
+Uptrace uses the Expr language for writing conditions.
 In addition to built-in functions provided by Expr, Uptrace also supports the following functions:

 Function | Comment |